Dr Christopher Warnes, St John's

 African literature; postcolonial studies; the novel; digital culture.

 I am interested in supervising graduate work on topics related to West or Southern African literatures and cultures.
-I am always happy to consider innovative proposals on comparative postcolonial topics, revisionary perspectives on the history of the novel, and postcolonial or materialist approaches to digital cultural production.
+I am happy to consider innovative proposals on comparative postcolonial topics, revisionary perspectives on the history of the novel, and postcolonial and materialist approaches to digital cultural production.
+PhD projects I have supervised or which are in progress include:

-· “Desired State: Black Economic Empowerment and the South African Popular Romance.”
+- “Desired State: Black Economic Empowerment and the South African Popular Romance.”
 Popular Culture in Africa: the Episteme of the Everyday.
-Stephanie Newell and Onookome Okome (eds), forthcoming, Routledge, 2013.
+Stephanie Newell and Onookome Okome (eds), Routledge, 2014.